🇭🇰

 Very Common

-豬油 · zyu-jau · used in pastry, baked goods, and some doughs
+豬油 . zyu-jau . used in pastry doughs and some baked goods

 Lard is widely used in traditional Hong Kong bakeries and in some wonton noodle doughs.
-Wife cakes (老婆餅), pineapple buns (菠蘿包) from old-style bakeries, and some wonton wrappers may contain lard rather than vegetable shortening.
-Modern chain bakeries often use vegetable fat — confirm directly at traditional bing sutt (冰室) or cha chaan teng (茶餐廳) settings.
-Ask before buying any baked item from a traditional Hong Kong pastry counter.
+Wife cakes (老婆餅) and pineapple buns (菠蘿包) from old-style bakeries, and some wonton wrappers, very often contain lard rather than vegetable shortening.
+Modern chain bakeries commonly use vegetable fat.
+Confirm directly at traditional bing sutt (冰室) or cha chaan teng settings before buying any baked item from a traditional pastry counter.

 Very Common

 Dried shrimp and shrimp paste are used as background flavour bases across fried rice, congee garnishes, and some vegetable preparations.
 They appear in small quantities as seasoning rather than as a named ingredient, making them easy to miss when ordering.
 Congee toppings at traditional venues frequently include dried shrimp as a default addition.
-Fried rice should always be checked at cha chaan teng and dai pai dong settings — shrimp elements are standard in the classic versions.
+Fried rice at cha chaan teng and dai pai dong settings should always be checked: shrimp elements are standard in classic versions.

-Egg in Dim Sum & Fresh Noodle Doughs
+Egg in Dim Sum and Fresh Noodle Doughs

 Common

-蛋 · daan · in doughs, custard fillings, and some fresh noodle types
+蛋 . daan . in doughs, custard fillings, and fresh noodle types

 Egg appears across a range of dim sum items and in some fresh noodle doughs, including wonton noodles.
-Custard buns (奶黃包), egg tarts (蛋撻), and some dumpling wrappers contain egg; fresh wonton noodles (雲吞麵) may also include egg in the noodle itself.
+Custard buns (奶黃包), egg tarts (蛋撻), and some dumpling wrappers contain egg.
+Fresh wonton noodles (雲吞麵) may also include egg in the noodle itself.
 Many dim sum items look plant-based from the outside.
-If this matters to you: ask whether the dough and filling are prepared without egg and whether the dish is cooked in a shared vessel with non-vegan items.
+Ask whether the dough and filling are prepared without egg, and whether the dish is cooked in a shared vessel with non-vegan items.

 Language